OmarOssama25/Housing_Price_Prediction/README.md

 # Housing Price Prediction

 This repository contains a Jupyter notebook that focuses on predicting housing prices using deep learning techniques.
 The notebook was developed as part of a deep learning assignment and includes various steps such as data preprocessing, model creation, training, and evaluation.

 ## Description

 The **DeepLearning_Assignment1_Housing.ipynb** notebook demonstrates how to build and train a neural network model to predict housing prices.
 It walks through the entire workflow starting from data loading, exploration, and preprocessing, all the way through model design and evaluation.
 The objective is to predict house prices based on a variety of features such as square footage, number of bedrooms, location, and other relevant factors.

 Key points covered:
 - Handling missing data
 - Feature scaling and normalization
+- **Outlier detection and removal** using the Interquartile Range (IQR) method
 - Building a deep learning model using Keras/TensorFlow
 - Model performance evaluation using loss functions like Mean Squared Error (MSE)
 - Visualization of training history and prediction results